xLeachimx/SAC-Tello/README.md

 | move          | move          | x: int, y: int, z: int, spd: int |
 | emergency     | emergency     | None                             |

+Commands are run in parallel and put into a queue for execution.
+In order to complete the remaining commands in the queue, simply call the `complete()` method of the TelloDrone object.

 ## Tello Heads-up Display

 As an additional feature SAC-Tello gives access to a near-real time video